jumakki/esphome-ensto/README.md

 # Integration to Home-assistant
-Add ESPHome integration to Home-assistant from **Configuration - Devices & Services** Esphome-ensto should be automatically discovered with 1 device and multiple entities.
+Add ESPHome integration to Home-assistant from **Configuration - Devices & Services**

+Esphome-ensto should be automatically discovered with 1 device and multiple entities.
 There is an example how to add sensor to Lovelace UI in *home-assistant/ui-lovelace.yaml* file.
 It will show reading and statuses from the thermostat in graphs.

 ## Automation example
 In this automation example we will use one external temperature sensor to measure a real room temperature and control the thermostat to keep the real room temperature within ±1°C of selected target temperature.
+For that we use the Boost feature of the thermostat.

 First let's create adjustable target temperature value.
-Add following to configuration.yaml file of your home-assistant instance
+Add following to *configuration.yaml* file of your home-assistant instance

     input_number:
       ensto1_target_external_temperature: